brown-cs132-s13/labs/security/README.md

 }
 ```

 And this would work, more or less -- except for the following problem.
-Under the hood, the equality operator on two strings is running `strcmp`, or something similar which looks something like this (in Javascript, although `strcmp` would be implemented in C):
+Under the hood, the equality operator on two strings is running `strcmp`, or something similar which looks something like this (in Javascript, although `strcmp` would be implemented at a much lower level):

 ```javascript
 function strcmp(a, b){